Journal of the

 the paper to the Editor-in-Chief, when the revised

-manuscript is sent to the Managing Editor.
-Failure to pay
+manuscript is sent to the Editor assigned to your

-authors should carefully read for errors and omissions so
+read for errors and omissions so ensure accurate

-acceptance or rejection of a manuscript are made by the
+rejection of a manuscript are made by the Managing Editor

 Please note that all manuscript processing, review and